-We will evolve ultimately to become God the Father. "[W]e shall have gradually achieved the transformation of our own being into what is called in Christianity ‘the Father.’” — Rudolf Steiner, THE LORD’S PRAYER (Rudolf Steiner Press, 2007), p.
+We will evolve higher and higher, rising through the ranks of divinity until ultimately we become God the Father. "[W]e shall have gradually achieved the transformation of our own being into what is called in Christianity ‘the Father.’” — Rudolf Steiner, THE LORD’S PRAYER (Rudolf Steiner Press, 2007), p.
 17.

 There is some variation among Anthroposophical statements on these matters.
 Still, a consensus emerges —

 The praise Anthroposophists direct at humanity would be more impressive if they were speaking and writing